 State House interior dome, Annapolis, Maryland, January 2018.
 Photo by Diane F. Evartt.

 The State House is administered by the State House Trust.
-The Trust was created in 1969 to oversee the area inside State Circle in Annapolis, including the State House.
-This oversight extends to the use of buildings and grounds and any exhibits on display (Chapter 199, Acts of 1969).
+The Trust was created by the General Assembly in 1969 to oversee the area inside State Circle in Annapolis, including the State House (Chapter 199, Acts of 1969).
+This oversight extends to the use of buildings and grounds and any exhibits on display.
 The Trust supervises all improvements, alterations, additions, landscaping, and repairs within the area.

 The Trust consists of four ex officio members (or their designees) who serve as trustees.
 Members of the Trust may appoint from one to three nonvoting associate members who are qualified by experience and interest in historical preservation.
 The Trust retains an architect as a consultant (Code State Government Article, secs.
 9-501 through 9-506).